chartbeat-labs/textacy/docs/source/getting_started/installation.rst

     $ python -m spacy link en_core_web_sm en

-textacy itself features convenient access to several datasets comprised of thousands of text + metadata records.
-Data can be downloaded via the ``.download()`` method on corresponding dataset classes (see :ref:`api-reference-datasets` for details) or directly from the command line.
+textacy itself features convenient access to several datasets comprised of thousands of text + metadata records, as well as a couple linguistic resources.
+Data can be downloaded via the ``.download()`` method on corresponding dataset/resource classes (see :ref:`api-reference-datasets` and :ref:`api-reference-resources` for details) or directly from the command line.

 .. code-block:: console

     $ python -m textacy download capitol_words
+    $ python -m textacy download depeche_mood

-will download and save a compressed json file with ~11k speeches given by the main protagonists of the 2016 U.S. Presidential election (that had previously served in the U.S. Congress).
+will download and save a compressed json file with ~11k speeches given by the main protagonists of the 2016 U.S. Presidential election, then download and save a set of emotion lexicons in English and Italian.
 For more information, run

 .. code-block:: console